-A military coup in Burkina Faso, Brussels Airlines cancels flight to Ouagadougou
+Another military coup in Burkina Faso: Brussels Airlines cancels flight to Ouagadougou

 Following the military coup in Burkina Faso, the Belgian embassy has closed its doors until further notice.
 This is reported by the Belgian Ministry of Foreign Affairs in the travel advice for the West African country.
-Brussels Airlines has canceled today’s flight to the Ouagadougou, the capital of the country.
+Brussels Airlines has cancelled today’s flight SN255 to Ouagadougou (the capital of the country) and Abidjan, which was served by a new flight SN1257.

 Yesterday, Lieutenant-Colonel Paul-Henri Sandaogo Damiba was relieved of his duties by other military personnel.
 It’s the second coup in the country in eight months after Damiba seized power in January.